Sahit10/2021Fall_finals/README.md

 •	Violent crime incidents from 1998 to 2020.

-Being a Type 1 project, based on the above datasets we will be analysing the conclusions stated in the research papers mentioned in References.
+Based on the above datasets we will be analysing the conclusions stated in the research papers mentioned in References.
 Following are the conclusions.

 #### Conclusion 1: Effect of background checks on violent crimes is inconclusive.